AmirMotefaker/Football-Data-Analysis/FBref/README.md

-# Web Scraping Football Matches From The EPL in FBref
+# Web Scraping Fooall Matches From The EPL in FBref

     FBref is Easy-to-use source for football stats including player, team, and league stats.